Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 ![Solution of example]({{ url_for('static', filename='img/potter-puzzle/some-potions.png') }})

 Of course, we weren't guaranteed to find a solution.
-There might have been no solution, or multiple solutions (and having multiple solutions is equivalent to the puzzle being unsolvable because you can't tell which is the correct one).
+There might have been no solution, or multiple solutions.
+Having multiple solutions is equivalent to the puzzle being unsolvable because you can't tell which is the correct one.

 Applying our algorithm to all puzzle versions gives us the following solutions.
 8 versions of the puzzle are solvable, 8 have no solutions and 26 have multiple solutions.